 “Aye,” Mother had allowed, the hickory switch smacking her calloused hands, warming it for the work ahead.
 “And you showed them your nether region as well, you willful strumpet!
 Why do you think they goaded you to climb?”

 She had me at that.
 I had been known to chafe against the restrictions of my gender.
 It seemed always to me that boys had much more enjoyable pastimes, while we of the distaff were allotted only work, pain and shame.
-I was not demur in my protestations then, and even now, a full woman of fifteen years, I bristled at the long list of things not allowed me.
+I was not demure in my protestations then, and even now, a full woman of fifteen years, I bristled at the long list of things not allowed me.
 Those boys had known I would rise to the bait and, in that rise, afford them a peek, but my view from that lofty perch was superior to whatever they sought to glimpse.

-So my wayward childhood had left me with certain elicit skills, tree-climbing among them.
+So my wayward childhood had left me with certain illicit skills, tree-climbing among them.
 I worked my way down the trunk, careful not to rip my shift - that would earn me a whipping for sure.
 As my feet touched ground, I smiled to myself.
 Now all I had to do was get back inside before Mother Abigail discovered me missing.

 It was then that I realized I was not alone.
 I do not believe I heard any growl that alerted me to his presence, nor any of my other senses save a pricking of skin on my neck.
 I turned, slowly, terror near seizing me.